-- 1. Remove the screw (M2.5x3.5) that secures the display-cable bracket to the system board. - 2.
-Remove the screw (M2x4) that secures the right display hinge to the system board. - 3.
-Open the display hinges at an angle of 90 degrees. - 4.
-Disconnect the power-adapter port cable from the system board. - $\textbf{5.} \ \ \text{Remove the screw (M2x3) that secures the power-adapter port to the palm-rest and keyboard assembly.}$ - 6.
+- 1. Disconnect the power-adapter port cable from the system board. - 2.
+Remove the screw (M2x3) that secures the power-adapter port to the palm-rest and keyboard assembly. - 3.
 Lift the power-adapter port, along with its cable, off the palm-rest and keyboard assembly.